weiwl/timer/README.md

 You must close all 'start's before you call total(), text() and html().

-You should also not use stop() if there is no 'start' is begun.
+You should also not use stop() if there is no 'start' begun.

     var mt = timer.newMarkTimer();